McGregor, R. Michael

 (416) 979-5000 x6053

 Dr. Michael McGregor is Assistant Professor in the Department of Politics and Public Administration and a member of the Yeates School of Graduate Studies.
 In addition to holding a Ph.D. in Political Science from the University of Western Ontario (UWO), he holds a Master of Arts (MA) in Political Science from the University of Waterloo and a BSc (Eng.) in Biological Engineering from the University of Guelph.

 Prior to joining Ryerson University in Juily 2016, Dr. McGregor was Assistant Professor at Bishop's University (Sherbrooke), where he has taught courses in Canadian politics, provincial politics, political behaviour, quantitative and qualitative research methods, and public administration.

 Dr. McGregor was also the PI of the 2014 Toronto Election Study.
-He is interested in survey methodology, questions of measurement and, increasingly, the use of experimentation in political science.

 Forthcoming publications include: